 - Medications – you can re-start your regular medications following surgery.
-You will be given pain-killers (may be as an injection initially, and as tablets once you pain is improved).
+You will be given pain-killers (maybe as an injection initially, and as tablets, once your pain is improved).
 Please note that strong pain medications generally cause constipation, therefore, we try to wean them off as quickly as possible.

 - Vaginal Bleeding – you may have vaginal bleeding for about a week following surgery.
 The bleeding should be getting lighter day by day.
 Your period after surgery may come at a different time to usual time.

-- Bowel function / Constipation – it is common to develop constipation because of anaesthesia, surgery itself as well as opioid pain medications (codeine, panadeine, morphine, oxycodone) used following surgery.
-It is important to stay well-hydrated with water, eat healthy high-fibre diet with vegetables and yogurt, and start physical activity (walking) as soon as possible following surgery.
+- Bowel function / Constipation – it is common to develop constipation because of anaesthesia, the surgery itself as well as opioid pain medications (codeine, panadeine, morphine, oxycodone) used following surgery.
+It is important to stay well-hydrated with water, eat a healthy high-fibre diet with vegetables and yoghurt, and start a physical activity (walking) as soon as possible following surgery.
 Sometimes we use laxatives (movicol) to help with bowel function.

 - Post-operative Care – Dr Novikova will see you in the hospital following surgery and will advise you on follow-up visit after surgery.
-You are welcome to contact her for any questions.
+You are welcome to contact her with any questions.

 Please contact Dr Novikova if you develop any of the following symptoms after surgery